 Consider each segments of your employee population, suggests Noorzay, the same way retail has done with customers.
 “Understanding what the worker values, for example their attributes, their attitudes, their opinions, and interests, that allows the organization to then use that to look at how they develop HR programs, HR policies, and HR strategies that are effective for everyone.”

 And because it’s now possible to have a manager of all ages guiding the work of others, Badgi points out companies must consider knowledge management as well. “…the learning, the reskilling, everything for a multi-generational workforce has to be managed differently.”

 Laverock offers that if companies treat people as a cohesive group (versus solely as a demographic), and then meet their needs and expectations in meaningful, more beneficial ways, two things can happen: “First thing is a ‘performance boost,’ you’ll get magic out of people.
 The second is engagement will ramp up – and that’s where companies really start to go into that next level of performance.”

 Companies may need to shift how they look at their workforce, in order to align their values accordingly, not the other way around.
-Noorzay recalls a case study from the survey, a private early childhood education organisation that prioritised the support of teacher well-being.
-Along with changes to the physical environment and curriculum, the organisation turned to technology.
+Noorzay recalls a case study from the survey, a private early childhood education organization that prioritized the support of teacher well-being.
+Along with changes to the physical environment and curriculum, the organization turned to technology.
 They created an app for educators to consult during stressful situations that would identify the student behavior and the most appropriate teacher response.